-The gross value of crop and livestock production in Napa County is around \$921 million annually23.
+The gross value of crop and livestock production in Napa County is around \$921 million annually22.
 Wine grape production accounts for over 90 percent of the total value.
 Other row crops, field crops, and livestock generate around \$5 million in gross value annually.
 In addition to the farm-gate gross value of the crops (value of the crops measured at the farm-level prior to processing), farming (primarily grapes) supports jobs, income, and economic activity in linked industries in Napa County ranging from farm workers to farm input suppliers, transportation, farm management, wineries, and the large hospitality/tourism sector that provides services to the visitors that come to enjoy the region's premium wines.

 The Napa Valley produces some of the most premium winegrapes in the state.
-The Napa Valley is in Crush District 424, which accounts for approximately 4 percent of the state total winegrapes crushed by volume, including around 5.5 percent of all red winegrapes and 13 percent of all cabernet sauvignon grapes.
+The Napa Valley is in Crush District 423, which accounts for approximately 4 percent of the state total winegrapes crushed by volume, including around 5.5 percent of all red winegrapes and 13 percent of all cabernet sauvignon grapes.
 By value, the Napa Valley is a much larger share of the state's wine industry.
 As of 2022, the average value of all white winegrapes in the Napa Valley was \$3,360 per ton, or about five times the state average of \$680 per ton.
 More premium red winegrapes averaged \$6,800 per ton in 2022, or more than seven times the state average of \$955 per ton.

-23 Napa County Agricultural Commissioner.
+22 Napa County Agricultural Commissioner.
 Annual Crop and Livestock Report.
 2022.

-24 Crush Districts, formally known as California Grape Pricing Districts, are defined by California Department of Food and Agriculture.
+23 Crush Districts, formally known as California Grape Pricing Districts, are defined by California Department of Food and Agriculture.

 Figure 2-4 illustrates trends in gross value of winegrapes produced in Napa County since 1980.
 All values are adjusted for inflation and reported in current (2023) dollars.
-Wine grape industry growth is principally from increasing crop value.
-Crop acreage has only expanded modestly (around 1% per year).
+The industry has been steadily growing as acreage has expanded and more importantly the value of Napa grapes has continued to increase.
 The gross value of the crop production topped \$1 billion in 2018 and 2019, before dropping in 2020 due to crop losses from fires and other pandemic disruptions.
 The industry recovered in 2021 and 2022, with the current value of \$921 million as of 2022.